Left Arrow Overview

 Informed consent before treatment is equally as important as the treatment itself.
 It protects both you and the person who will receive the treatment.

-Also, keep in mind that the consent is
+Also, keep in mind that the consent is:

-• In the language they speak/understand
+• In the language the client speaks/understands

 4. Treatment areas and dosage💉

-One thing is sure: each client has unique facial anatomy and aesthetic goals.
-This means you’ll have to customize the treatment plan, clearly identifying the areas they want to be treated.
+This means you’ll have to customize the treatment plan to match your client’s aesthetic goals, clearly identifying the areas they want to be treated.

-Also, you should be clear about the Botox dosage you’ll be administering in each area, for example, up to 20 units for the forehead, up to 20 for the 11s (Glaberall lines), or 4 to 6 for a lip flip.
+A client will also generally book an injectable treatment based on the area, such as one area, two areas, three areas, and so on.
+But you should be clear about the Botox dosage you’ll be administering in each area, for example, up to 20 units for the forehead, up to 20 for the 11s (Glaberall lines), or 4 to 6 for a lip flip.

-This is VERY important because not everything the client wants should be done.
-That’s just not right.
-You need to inject the right amount to prevent complications such as drooping eyelids or asymmetry in whatever area you’ll be treating.
+Of course, not everything the client wants to be done should be doneYou must use your professional judgement to decide on the right amount to prevent complications or poor results, such as drooping eyelids or asymmetry.

 5. Pre-treatment guidelines 📑

-Clear and concise written communication is the best format, so emailing them a couple of days before their appointment, outlining what they should do and what not to do is essential.
-What you can also do is send them a quick text message a day or two before the treatment with the key prep points, keeping it brief and easy to digest.
+What you can also do is send them a quick text message a day or two before the treatment with a link to the key prep points, keeping it brief and easy to digest.

 6. Post-treatment care instructions💆♀️

-Providing them with proper post-treatment aftercare instructions helps clients
+Providing them with proper post-treatment aftercare instructions helps clients:

 • Feel more satisfied: The more clients know how to properly take care of their skin post-treatment, the more likely they’ll be satisfied with the outcome